Philip Streczyk

 Philip Streczyk (25 November 1918 – 25 June 1958) was a technical sergeant in the 1st Infantry Division of the United States Army during World War II.
+He is best known for being one of the first soldiers off Easy Red sector on Omaha Beach on D-Day, June 6, 1944.

 Biography

 Streczyk was born to Polish parents Andrzej "Andrew" Streczyk (born 1876 in Austria-Hungary) and Marya (born 1886 in Austria-Hungary).
-Streczyk was a native of East Brunswick Township, New Jersey.
+Streczyk was a native of East Brunswick, New Jersey.
 He had nine siblings.

-Streczyk quit school in eighth grade to help support his family, working as a truck driver for the Wagner truck company of Cliffwood, New Jersey until he was drafted into the U.S. Army in 1940 at the age of 21.
+Streczyk quit school in eighth grade to help support his family, working as a truck driver for the Wagner truck company of Cliffwood, New Jersey until he was drafted into the United States Army in 1941 at the age of 22.
 Streczyk was able to speak Polish and German, and used this ability during D-Day.

-D-Day
+World War II

+The 16th Infantry Regiment participated in 8 European-Africa-Middle Eastern (EAME) theater campaigns, including 3 amphibious assault landings (each denoted with an arrowhead device): Algeria-French Morocco, Sicily and Normandy.
+The regiment earned several Presidential Unit Citations as well as the Croix de Guerre with palm.